Menu

 – Privacy Statement

-Get Birth Certificates in Equatorial Guinea – Malabo and Bata
+Get Birth Certificates in Myanmar – Naypyidaw and Yangon

-A birth certificate (partida de nacimiento) in Equatorial Guinea is a required civil document for school enrollment, obtaining a national identity card, applying for a passport, and accessing government services.
-Civil registration in Equatorial Guinea is managed by the Ministry of Justice and Religious Affairs through local civil registry offices (registros civiles).
-Malabo, the island capital on Bioko Island, and Bata, the largest city on the mainland (Región Continental), are the two main centers for civil registration.
+A birth certificate in Myanmar is an important civil document required for school enrollment, obtaining a national registration card (NRC), applying for a passport, and accessing government services.
+Civil registration in Myanmar is managed by the General Administration Department (GAD) under the Ministry of Home Affairs through township-level offices.
+Naypyidaw, the capital, and Yangon, the largest city and former capital, are the primary centers for birth registration.

 Documents Required